joshfinley/WinStackAnalyzer/README.md

 # WinStackAnalyzer

-WinStackAnalyzer is a C++ tool designed to inspect and analyze the threads of a specific process on a Windows system.
-It retrieves thread contexts, prints register information, and identifies the module associated with the instruction pointer (RIP) for each thread.
+WinStackAnalyzer is a C++ tool designed to inspect and analyze the stacks of threads in a specific process on a Windows system.
 This tool can be useful for debugging and analyzing the runtime behavior of a process.

 ## Features